tagion/tagion/docs/gov/intro/tagion.md

 ---
 sidebar_class_name: hidden
-sidebar_label: What Tagion is
+sidebar_label: What is Tagion
 ---
-# Draft: What is Tagion
+# What is Tagion

 Tagion is the name of a groundbraking distributed database technology that combines highly efficient protocols for inter-node communication, consensus and decentralisation.